nickheyer/discopanel/README.md

 Because managing Minecraft servers shouldn't be difficult:

-- **Docker-powered** - Each server runs in its own container.
-No more "works on my machine" disasters
+- **Container-powered** - Each server runs in its own container.
+No more "works on my machine" disasters.
+Supports docker + podman!
 - **Multi-server** - Run vanilla, modded, different versions, whatever.
 They won't fight each other
 - **Smart Proxy** - Players connect through custom hostnames.
 No more port gymnastics (though basic ports assignment is still available)
 - **Modpack Support** - Native CurseForge integration that actually downloads the mods/modpacks you tell it to